gouravpatil-dev/settleup/README.md

 - No email verification or password reset
 - `npm audit` flags some vulnerabilities in transitive dev dependencies — not yet triaged; revisit at Phase 15

-## Next phase

-**Phase 4 — Balance Engine**: a pure `calculateBalances(...)` function (independent of Express/React) that takes members, expenses, splits, and settlements, and produces each member's net balance.
-Extensive tests, especially around rounding with many members/expenses.